Superalgos/Superalgos/README.md

 ![definition](https://user-images.githubusercontent.com/13994516/63503991-deb29d00-c4d0-11e9-8c03-bf2e618f9ef6.png)

-Definitions include every single parameter describing your Trading Systems, as well as your Personal Data, including API Keys, and the management of processes running in the background.
+Definitions include every single parameter describing your trading systems, as well as your *personal data* (including API Keys), and the management of processes running in the background.

-You may also save Definitions by clicking _Save Changes_ on its element menu.
-Unlike the workspace, only elements that are attached to the hierachy belong to the Definitions.
+Pretty much like with every other element in the hierarchy, you may back up your definitions using the back up button on the definition's menu.

-Definitions is the top-level element in the hierarchy, with two children elements: Personal Data and Trading System.
-We will discuss Personal Data later on, when we cover [Live Trading](#live-trading).
+Definitions is the top-level element in the hierarchy, with three children elements: Trading System, Personal Data and Network.
+We will briefly discuss the *trading system* and leave the other two for later.

 ### Trading System